Shubhamai/pytorch-vqgan/README.md

 > **Note:** This is a work in progress.

-This repo contains the implementation of the VQGAN - *[Taming Transformers for High-Resolution Image Synthesis](https://arxiv.org/abs/2010.11929)* in PyTorch from scratch.
-I wanted to create this repo to better understand VQGAN myself, but to also to provide scripts for faster training and experimentation with a toy dataset like MNIST etc. I also tried to make it as clean as possible, with comments, logging, and testing, custom dataloaders & visualizations, etc.
+This repo purpose is to serve as a more cleaner and feature-rich implementation of the VQGAN - *[Taming Transformers for High-Resolution Image Synthesis](https://arxiv.org/abs/2010.11929)* from the initial work of [dome272's repo](https://github.com/dome272/VQGAN-pytorch) in PyTorch from scratch.
+There's also a great video on the [explanation of VQGAN](https://youtu.be/wcqLFDXaDO8) by dome272.

+I created this repo to better understand VQGAN myself, and to provide scripts for faster training and experimentation with a toy dataset like MNIST etc. I also tried to make it as clean as possible, with comments, logging, testing & coverage, custom datasets & visualizations, etc.

 - [PyTorch VQGAN](#pytorch-vqgan)
   - [What is VQGAN?](#what-is-vqgan)